fullstack-development/developers-roadmap/backend/junior-3/haskell.md

   * How MTL-style monad allow you to mock real implementation?
   * How can you pass dictionaries to switch the behavior of the program in various contexts?

+* Debugging
+  * Debug.Trace
+    * How is it useful?
+    * How does it work?
+  * GHCi
+  * How to set command line arguments for main function if it loads arguments with `getArgs`?
+  * How to set a breakpoint?
+  * How to evaluate in single step mode?
+  What are the commands which help with that?
+  * How to show the source code around some breakpoint?
+  * How to show currently used variables?
+  * What are the ways to print currently used variables?
+  * How to show the execution history ("how did we get here")?
+  * How to break in a case of an exception to analyse its cause?

 ### Resources

 * Monoids: